-International Baccalaureate Diploma: Typical offer 34–35 points including Chemistry at HL.
-An additional science subject or Economics at HL is advantageous but not essential.
-A minimum of 5 in SL English and 4 in SL Maths is required for those students who do not have a minimum of grade C in English at GCSE and of grade B in Maths at GCSE.
+International Baccalaureate Diploma: 6,5,5 at Higher Level, including Chemistry at Higher Level, with a minimum of 32 points overall.
+An additional science subject or Economics at Higher Level is advantageous but not essential.
+A minimum of 5 at Standard Level English and 4 at Standard Level Mathematics is required for those students who do not have a minimum of grade C in English at GCSE and of grade B in Mathematics at GCSE.

 Learn more about international entry requirements.

 Depending on your chosen course of study, you may also be interested in one of our foundation pathways, which offer specially structured programmes for international students whose qualifications are not accepted for direct entry to UK universities.
 Further details can be found on Birmingham International Academy web pages.